 A real estate company, Burwell & Morford, sold lots in the Morningside Heights plat beginning in 1913.
-They gave away free sets of house plans to encourage the building of good-quality homes, and they encouraged tidying things up by offering a cash prize in a contest for the nicest flowers and vegetable gardens.
+They gave away free sets of house plans to encourage the building of good-quality homes, and they offered a cash prize in a contest for the nicest flowers and vegetable gardens.
 Many of the early Morningside Heights residents were themselves carpenters and contractors who built their own houses in the plat.
-These do-it-ourselves folks soon set to organizing their community in several different ways.
-One of their first efforts was to establish a church group with the emphasis upon a Sunday-school format for children, which included stories from the Bible and singing.

 Original King County Tax Assessors property records show that in 1917 a structure was built on NE 92nd Street in the Morningside Heights plat for the group called the Morningside Sunday School Union.
 The site was purchased by First Presbyterian Church of downtown Seattle as part of their extension program to help establish branch churches in outlying areas.
 Today there are two houses, 2548 and 2558 NE 92nd Street, at what was once the Morningside Sunday school property at the northwest corner of 27th Ave NE and NE 92nd Street.